hulu/statsd-router/readme.txt

 Testing.

+Tests are located in test/ directory.
+You can run them either via 'make test' command or by running run-all-tests.sh in test/ directory.

+Each test can be run individually.
+You can provide -v option to get verbose output.

-There is a functional test called statsd-router-monkey.rb.
-After building a new statsd-router version, you can check if it behaves as expected by running statsd-router-monkey.rb.
+There is also old (and currently broken) functional test called statsd-router-monkey.rb.
 It starts statsd-router and simulates several statsd instances.
 Those instances are periodically started and stopped. statsd-router-monkey.rb checks that metrics are delivered and that they are delivered to the correct statsd instance.
 Any unexpected